Gluten-Free and Dairy-Free Strawberry Shortcake

 - Boil the combined mixture as you continuously stir it.
 Once it reaches its boiling point, count 15 seconds and remove it from the heat.

 - Set aside the resulting cream and put it in the freezer to cool down.

 - Combine water, sugar and lemon juice in a sauce pan and allow it to boil.
 This syrup will be used to soak the cake layers.

-- Take out the cream out of the fridge, and put it in a mixing bowl.
+- Take the cream out of the fridge, and put it in a mixing bowl.
 Add 1/3 of the margarine and whisk evenly.
-When texture further thickens, add the second third.
+When the texture further thickens, add the second third.
 Whisk again.
 Do the final third.
 The vanilla mousse cream is now ready for piping.

 - Slice the top portion of the cake with a bread knife.
 You will no longer need that portion.

 - Slice the cake in half horizontally in order to create the two layers of the shortcake.